 When times are hard, taking care of ourselves mentally and physically becomes even more important than it usually is.
-During quarantine or isolation, there are a number of ways you can practice self-care at home to improve mental, emotional, and physical health.
+During quarantine or isolation, there are a number of ways you can take care of yourself while you’re at home to improve mental, emotional, and physical health.

 1. Develop a Routine

-While being constantly busy is not something to strive for, maintaining a schedule or routine is necessary for self-care at home.
+While being constantly busy is not something to strive for, maintaining a schedule or routine is necessary to take care of yourself at home.
 The key is to make it realistic and manageable.
 Wake up at the same time, spend time moving, set aside time for regular meals, and stick to a bedtime.
 You might have to adjust things and be flexible, but giving your day order will help relieve stress and make things seem more normal.

 Spending more time at home means finding ways to get enough physical activity is even more important than usual.
 Staying home makes it easy to get into a rut where you’re a bit sedentary.
 But exercise is crucial for your physical and mental health.
 And because you’re not out and about during the day, getting that energy out is critical.
 There are many ways to stay active while social distancing.
 Consult your doctor if you are starting a new exercise routine, especially if you’re pregnant.